brixen/brixen.io/_posts/2012-12-30-a-ruby-design-process-talking-points.markdown

 features in any language, on any mailing list they choose, or by means of any medium they wish.

-In other words, the MRI developers can continuing doing exactly what they have been doing.
+In other words, the MRI developers can continue doing exactly what they have been doing.

 The design process is only concerned with what becomes the official definition